BAMresearch/ctsimu-artist-module/README.md

 ## Feature Support of JSON Scenarios

-The following table lists the JSON parameters defined by the [CTSimU file format](https://bamresearch.github.io/ctsimu-scenarios/) and their support by the aRTist module.
+The following table lists the module's current support status for the JSON parameters defined by the [CTSimU file format](https://bamresearch.github.io/ctsimu-scenarios/).

 | Parameter                                             | Support     | Drift Support                                      |
 | :---------------------------------------------------- | :---------- | :------------------------------------------------- |